 The emirate abandoned the use of unconstitutional methods to resolve disputes with the National Assembly, and the parliamentary system was deepened and expanded.
 In 2003, when Emir Sabah al-Ahmad was appointed prime minister, the role was separated from that of crown prince for the first time, reducing the direct connection between the line of succession and the government.

 In addition to the rise of the reform movement, this period saw other developments that expanded and solidified parliamentary life in Kuwait.
 One of the most significant was the adoption of a law in 2005 granting women the right to participate in elections and run for office.
 Kuwait’s parliamentary system reached a peak in 2006 when the National Assembly played a crucial role in the accession of then-Prime Minister Sabah al-Ahmad to the position of emir.
-When Emir Jaber al-Ahmad died in 2006, Saad al-Abdullah became emir and appointed Sabah al-Ahmad as crown prince and prime minister.
+When Emir Jaber al-Ahmad died in 2006, Saad al-Abdullah became emir while the crown prince position was unfilled.
 Due to Saad al-Abdullah’s deteriorating health, the assembly invoked Article 3 of the inheritance law, which allows for the removal of the emir for health reasons.
 As a result, Sabah al-Ahmad assumed the role of emir.
 The assembly was instrumental in resolving what was known as the governance crisis.
 Additionally, in response to the “Nabiha 5” (We Want It Five) campaign, the assembly played a significant role in abolishing the 25 electoral district system and replacing it with a five-district system.

 The recent unconstitutional dissolution of the National Assembly can be understood as an unintended consequence of the policies implemented by the emirate toward the National Assembly during Emir Sabah al-Ahmad’s reign.
 Although Emir Sabah al-Ahmad adhered to the Jeddah Conference agreement, the constitutional maneuvers used in the struggle between the emirate and the assembly inadvertently set the stage for deviations from the constitution.